tape-testing/tape/readme.markdown

 ## t.end(err)

 Declare the end of a test explicitly.
-If `err` is passed in `t.end` will assert that it is falsey.
+If `err` is passed in `t.end` will assert that it is falsy.

+Do not call `t.end()` if your test callback returns a Promise.

 ## t.fail(msg)